mattppal/blog/src/content/blog/what-is-delta.md

 <center><figcaption>👋 <a href='https://parquet.apache.org/'>Apache</a>, I'm open to sponsorships.</figcaption></center>

 The transaction log works by breaking down transactions into atomic commits, the atomicity in ACID.
-So, whenever you perform an operation that modifies a table, Delta Lake breaks it down into discrete steps, composed of one or more of the following:
+So, whenever you perform an operation that modifies a table, Delta Lake breaks it down into one of the following discrete steps:

 - Add a file
 - Remove a file